Obligate carrier

-An obligate carrier is an individual who may be clinically unaffected but who must carry a gene mutation based on analysis of the family history; usually applies to disorders inherited in an autosomal recessive and X-linked recessive manner.
+An obligate carrier is an individual who must carry a particular gene variant based on analysis of family history but who is clinically unaffected.
+The term usually applies to disorders inherited in an autosomal recessive and X-linked recessive manner.

 X-linked Recessive

 Inheritance

-In X-linked recessive disorders, only females can be the carriers of the recessive mutation, making them obligate carriers of this type of disease.
+In X-linked recessive disorders, only females can be unaffected carriers of the recessive mutation, making such females obligate carriers of this type of disorder.
 Females acquire one X-chromosome from their father and one from their mother, and this means they can either be heterozygous for the mutated allele or homozygous.
-If heterozygous, she is a carrier of the mutated allele because the disease is recessive.
+If heterozygous, she is simply a carrier of the mutated allele because the disease is recessive.
 If homozygous, she has the disease.
-An affected father with an X-linked recessive trait will always pass the trait on to the daughter.
-Therefore, all daughters of an affected male are obligate carriers.
-On the other hand, a carrier mother has a 50% chance of passing her mutated X-chromosome to the daughter.
-This makes all daughters of carrier mothers possible carriers but not necessarily obligate carriers.
+An affected father with an X-linked recessive trait will always pass the trait on to a daughter.
+Therefore, all daughters of an affected male are obligate carriers (or affected, if they inherit the mutation from their mother as well).
+On the other hand, a carrier mother has a 50% chance of passing her mutated X-chromosome to a daughter.
+This makes all daughters of carrier mothers possible carriers but not obligate carriers.
 Males cannot be obligate or possible carriers of X-linked recessive traits because they only have one X-chromosome, and so are always phenotypically affected when receiving the mutated X-chromosome from their mother.

-Females that are heterozygous for X-linked recessive disorders are obligate carriers, but can never be phenotypically affected, and this is because of X-inactivation.
+Females that are heterozygous for X-linked recessive disorders are obligate carriers, but can never be phenotypically affected, because of X-inactivation.
 Heterozygous females have an X-chromosome from each parent; one with a mutated gene and one with a functional copy of the same gene.
 When the mutated chromosome is randomly inactivated in order to maintain the copy number, presence of the functional copy results in a normal phenotype.
 Males only have one copy of any gene on the X-chromosome, and because they do not undergo X-inactivation, they only have the mutated gene.
 As a result, these types of diseases most commonly phenotypically affect males and rarely females.

 Hemophilia

-Hemophilia, or haemophilia, is an X-linked recessive disorder that impairs the body's control over blood clotting.
+Haemophilia is an X-linked recessive disorder that impairs the body's control over blood clotting.
 Haemophilia A and Haemophilia B arise from mutations in the genes for factor VIII and factor IX, respectively.
 Females with this disease are almost exclusively unaffected, obligate carriers.
 The mutations can be passed on to offspring by mothers and fathers, but the phenotype is only expressed in males that inherit the mutation.
 All daughters of a hemophiliac father are obligate carriers of the disease.